 Per-method quota usage

-The daily usage limit is allocated as a number of usage units.
 The number of quota units consumed by a request varies depending on the method called.
-The following table outlines the per-method quota usage:
+The following table outlines the per-method quota unit usage:

 drafts.create |